leorrose/Reversi/README.md

 ### Project Explanation

-A simple winforms desktop application of reversi game thar anyone can enjoy.
+A simple WinForms desktop application of reversi game that anyone can enjoy.

-This Project was created with <b> C# with basic GUI (winforms) on .net framework </b> (only works on windows).
+This Project was created with <b> C# with basic GUI (WinForms) on .net framework </b> (only works on windows).

 The project was tested only with visual studio.